Project-CleverWeb/LastAutoIndex/src/readme.md

 ```

 ### Configuring
-You can configure your installation by editing your `src/config.php` file
+You can configure your installation by editing your `config.php` file

 ### Changelog